giovanni-lucarelli/chess/README.md

 ## Running the Engine

-- To run the chess engine executable:
+- To run the chess game executable:
     ```sh
-    ./ChessEngine
+    ./Chess
+    # or
+    make play
     ```

 - To run the tests:
     ```sh
+    ./ChessTests
+    # or
-    ctest
+    ctest --verbose
     ```

-- Custom targets are available (e.g., `play`) as defined in the CMake file:
+- To clean the build dir:
     ```sh
-    make play
+    make clean_all
     ```